mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

 ## Prepare the tablet
 **Warning: The following procedure erases all your data.
 Do not proceed without a backup!**

 First I enabled developer options by vistiting `Settings` > `About Tablet` and tapping on the `Build` seven times.
 A message on the bottom confirms that I'm now a "developer" - thanks Google!
 Next selected `Settings` > `Developer options` and enabled `USB debugging` and `OEM unlock`.
-I attached the tablet to the computer using USB C cable and unlocked its bootloader.
+I then attached the tablet to the computer using USB C cable and unlocked its bootloader as shown below.

 ```bash
   sudo adb start-server